Sundog · Augury

 - R. Roll, "Orange Juice and Weather", American Economic Review (1984) — the founding observation.

-- Forecast encompassing / matched-cutoff scoring in the prediction-market setting: cf. the FluSight-vs-market comparison (arXiv:2605.11220), the method template adapted here to weather.
+- Forecast encompassing / matched-cutoff scoring in the prediction-market setting: cf. the FluSight-vs-market comparison (arXiv:2605.11220), the method template adapted here to weather; R. Gürkaynak & J. Wolfers, Macroeconomic Derivatives (2005) — market-based forecasts encompassing surveys, the same test in macro.

 - Model guidance: NOAA's National Blend of Models and GEFS; ECMWF open data.
 Ground truth: NWS Daily Climate Report via the Iowa Environmental Mesonet.